-PHILADELPHIA– DataArts’ Board Chair, Rich Mintz, today announced the election of Caralyn Spector as the organization's Interim President and Chief Executive Officer (CEO) effective October 9, 2017.
+PHILADELPHIA, PA – DataArts’ Board Chair, Rich Mintz, today announced the election of Caralyn Spector as the organization's Interim President and Chief Executive Officer (CEO) effective October 9, 2017.

 Spector, formerly Senior Advisor to the Chairman of the National Endowment for the Arts (NEA), joined DataArts, the respected national resource for in-depth data about nonprofit arts, culture, and humanities organizations, as its Chief Operating Officer in July.
 She will serve as the organization's interim leader while a national search, being conducted by Arts Consulting Group, is underway for a successor to outgoing President and CEO, Beth Tuttle.

 “We’re very happy to have Caralyn’s skills and leadership.
 Working with a seasoned and dedicated team, we're confident she will provide continuity and maintain our momentum as the organization moves into the next phase of its development,” said Mintz.
 “She's already had a significant impact on our effectiveness since joining us as COO earlier this year, and I look forward to her bringing to bear her vision and experience in the Interim CEO role."